niabhail/kindledrop/ARCHITECTURE.md

 ### Database as Source of Truth
 Subscriptions and schedules stored in SQLite.
 No in-memory state.

+### Polling Job Scheduler
+APScheduler runs a single polling job every 60 seconds that queries `next_run_at <= now()`.
+- Database is source of truth (no sync issues)
+- Subscription changes are instant (no job recreation)
+- Skips missed deliveries on restart (content is fetched live)
+- Max 3 concurrent deliveries via semaphore

 ### Signed Cookie Sessions
 Stateless sessions via `itsdangerous.URLSafeTimedSerializer`.
 No server-side session storage.